microsoft/onnxruntime/docs/performance/tune-performance.md

 **Why is my converted Tensorflow model slow?**

-Number-Channel-Height-Width (NCHW) and Number-Height-Width-Channel (NHWC) are two different memory layout for 4-D tensors.
+Number-Channel-Height-Width (NCHW) and Number-Height-Width-Channel (NHWC) are two different memory layouts for 4-D tensors.

 Most TensorFlow operations used by a CNN support both the NCHW and the NHWC data format.
 Tensorflow team suggests that on a GPU - NCHW is faster but on a CPU - NHWC is faster.
 However, ONNX only supports NCHW.

 If the original model is in NHWC format, extra transposes may be added when the model is converted.
 The [tensorflow-onnx](https://github.com/onnx/tensorflow-onnx) converter does remove many of these transposes, but if this doesn't help, consider retraining the model using NCHW.

-**How do I mitigate high latency variance**
+**How do I mitigate high latency variance?**

 On some platforms, OnnxRuntime may exhibit high latency variance during inferencing.
 This is caused by the 'constant cost model' that OnnxRuntime uses to parallelize tasks in the thread pool.